sancarn/MapInfo_x64OpenDialogue/README.md

 Limitations:

 * File types other than .TAB are not included.
+(These default 32-bit dialog boxes remain unchanged.)
-* 'Preferred View' drop down list is currently inaccessible
+* 'Preferred View' drop down list is currently inaccessible (from the Open .Tab dialog)
-* 'Create copy' checkbox is currently inaccessible.
+* 'Create copy' checkbox is currently inaccessible. (from the Open .Tab dialog)
-* Only 1 table can be opened at a time
+* Only 1 table can be opened at a time. (from the Open .Tab dialog)
 * It doesn't have the ability to access any of the accessories found when clicking the button in the top right of the base dialog window.

 All of the above would be pretty easy to add in so feel free to modify the source code as you wish!